 How Not to breathe so you Can breathe.

 Tip 1.
-Refuse to practice controlled in and out breathing; it actually does not enhance the quantity, it rather can get in the way.
+Refuse to practice controlled in and out breathing; it actually does not improve the quantity, rather it gets in the way.

 Tip 3.
 Let the music do your breathing for you.